 During the semester, you may end up getting sick, having to go to a funeral, or having some other situation happen where you will need to miss class.
-Contact Dr. Salisbury, the Department of Mathematics chair, as soon as you know you need to arrange for a substitute.
+Contact the Department of Mathematics chair as soon as you know you need to arrange for a substitute.
 As per the Graduate Assistant Contract, you should make reasonable effort to find a substitute.
-Once arrangements are made notify Dr. Salisbury and Mrs. Burch, the GTA Coordinator, with the name of the person substituting, the section(s), location and day/time.
-If after reasonable effort you are not able to find a substitute notify Dr. Salisbury and Mrs. Burch so a replacement may be found.
+Once arrangements are made notify the chair and the GTA Coordinator, with the name of the person substituting, the section(s), location, and day/time.
+If after reasonable effort you are not able to find a substitute notify the chair and the GTA Coordinator so a replacement may be found.
 Classes will not be canceled unless there is a University-wide closure.
 Never cancel class for a personal reason!
-Information about weather-related University cancellations can be obtained by calling 774-7500.
+Information about weather-related University cancellations can be obtained by calling 1-989-774-7500.